Burnout (Anarbor album)

 Burnout is the second studio album by alternative rock band Anarbor released by Hopeless Records.
 It was released on June 4, 2013.
 It peaked at #40 on the Billboard Heatseekers chart.
-This was the last album to include guitarist Mike Kitlas and drummer Greg Garrity before their departure from the band in 2013.
+This was the last album to include guitarist Mike Kitlas before his departure from the band in 2013 and the first and the only album to include Dave Melillo.

 Background

 The band started work on their sophomore album in 2012, and worked with producer Matt Mahaffey for the first time.
 When asked about the experience vocalist Slade Echeverria said "We normally sit down and write 11 or 12 songs and that's the album.
 This time, we wrote forty or fifty songs.
 We picked some of the best ones that came out of that as well as co-writing with other people."
 This, according to Echeverria, was the first time the band brought in other writers to help create the album.
 Prior, the band had written all their songs by themselves.